Japanese shell Canadian lighthouse.

 The U.S. meanwhile had very quickly geared up after it’s declaration of war against Japan on December 7, 1941 following the surprise attack on Pearl Harbour.
 By early June 1942 the U.S was heavily involved in the Pacific and had just fought a huge battle at Midway inflicting heavy losses on a large Japanese fleet.

 The Japanese navy had at the same time sent a smaller fleet toward Alaska where they captured the Aleutian Islands of Kiska and Attu in an effort to protect their northern flank.
-Kiska had only a small weather station and the invading force killed two and captured the seven others.
-The island of Attu had 45 Aleut inhabitants, along with a weatherman who was killed, and his teacher wife taken prisoner with the Aleuts.
+Kiska had only a small weather station and the invading force killed two people at the station and captured the seven others.
+The island of Attu had 45 Aleut inhabitants along with a weatherman who was killed by the Japanese while his teacher wife taken prisoner with the Aleuts.

 In response to the occupation of the islands on June 6, American and Canadian forces launched repeated bombardments of the Japanese garrisons.
 Attu was overrun in May 1943, and the Japanese evacuated Kiska in late July.